ourworldventures/ourworld_books_OLD/content/ow_znz_company/licenses/finance/psp.md

 PSPs provide support for multiple currencies to enable fast and secure cross-border payments.
 This is important for business planning to expand their presence abroad.

-OurFintech has access to a third-party processor with +17 global currencies integrated with VISA, Mastercard and UnionPay.
+OurWorld Company has access to a third-party processor with +17 global currencies integrated with VISA, Mastercard and UnionPay.
 By integrating them to our platform, we aim to streamline international PSP services from day 1.

 ### Get monthly reports on payments: